JGastager/vue-in-viewport/README.md

 # Vue in Viewport

-Vue 3 directive that bindes classes to an element if it is visible in viewport.
+Vue 3 plugin that bindes classes to an element if it appears in the client's viewport.
+The Plugin contains a lightweight, non-dependent Vue directive that is utilizing the intersection observer.

 ## Installation